mitchellston/qr-code-scanner/README.md

           console.log(result); // Result will be of the type {foo: string; bar: number;}
         }}
         onError={(error) => {
-          console.log(error); // If the bar is less than 500 the error message will be displayed }}
+          console.log(error); // Displays an error message if 'bar' is less than 500 }}
       />
     </>